Graduate Students

 Elisabeth McClanahan Harris

-PhD Student, Graduate Certificate in Literature, Medicine, and Culture
+Graduate Certificate in Literature, Medicine and Culture

 Elisabeth McClanahan Harris is pursuing a Ph.D. in English at UNC Chapel Hill, with a focus on 19th century American literature and medicine.
 She received her B.A. in Humanities from Columbia International University, and her M.A. in English from George Washington University.
 Her graduate research studies how changing theories of mental illness and its treatment were encoded in congregate care institutions over the course of the 19th century.
 She draws on a varied archive of patient memoirs, journalistic exposes, and fictional depictions of congregate care, to investigate entanglements of race, gender, and disability in questions of mental healthcare.

-MA Student, Concentration in Literature, Medicine, and Culture
+Graduate Certificate in Literature, Medicine and Culture

-MA Student, Concentration in Literature, Medicine, and Culture
+Graduate Certificate in Literature, Medicine and Culture

-MPH Student, Graduate Certificate in Literature, Medicine, and Culture
+Graduate Certificate in Literature, Medicine and Culture